 This was the sixth consecutive year and 11th time in the past 13 years that Lawrence students have won or shared top honors in the Neale-Silva event.

 The competition is open to instrumentalists and vocal performers 17-26 years of age who are either from Wisconsin or attend a Wisconsin college.
 Lawrence musicians accounted for six of the competition’s 15 finalists.
 Also representing Lawrence in the competition was saxophonist Jake Crowe and pianist Max Feldkamp.

 All eight Lawrence musicians will reprise their winning performances Sunday, April 17 at 12:30 p.m. in the Wisconsin Union Theater in Madison.
 The concert will be broadcast live statewide on the Classical Music Network of WPR and can be heard locally at 89.3 FM.

 The Neale-Silva Young Artists’ Competition was established to recognize young Wisconsin performers of classical music who demonstrate an exceptionally high level of artistry.
 It is supported by a grant from the estate of the late University of Wisconsin Madison professor Eduardo Neale-Silva, a classical music enthusiast who was born in Talca, Chile and came to the United States in 1925.

 Conservatory of Music

 Lawrence University, "Pianists, Saxophonists Share Top Honors in State Music Competition" (2011).
 Press Releases.
-Paper 445.
+445.